Blink Cameras Review 2021

 - Subscription options for additional cloud storage

-The Arlo Q also comes with some free cloud storage (7 days or 1GB, whichever comes first), but has additional storage service plans available for $9.99 to $14.99 per month.
-If you’re looking for integrations beyond just Amazon Alexa or IFTTT, the Arlo Q is also compatible with Google Home and Samsung Smartthings.
+The Arlo Q comes with a little free cloud storage, but has additional storage service plans available for an extra monthly cost.
+If you’re looking for integrations beyond just Amazon Alexa or IFTTT, the Arlo Q is also compatible with Google Assistant and Samsung SmartThings.

 Fits these needs:

 Blink cameras aren’t the most impressive cameras we’ve seen, but they’re a decent, affordable option for people who want basic surveillance.

 We’re impressed with Blink’s wire-free design, small size, and long battery life.
 However, other security cameras have superior smart home integrations and extra smart features.